Hi, my name is

 July 2020 - March 2022

-• Devops stack : Pulumi, Terraform, Helm, Docker, Kubernetes, K3D, Azure AKS, AWS EKS, FluxCD.
+• Tech stack : Pulumi, Terraform, Kubernetes, Helm, Docker, K3D, Azure AKS, AWS EKS, FluxCD.
+NodeJS, TypeScript, Python, shell scripting, Golang.

-Devops at Gravitee, Kubernetes SME, I competely re-designed i re-implemented the whole Gravitee CI CD, migrating from Jenkins to Circle CI on the way.
-I today am a top expert about Circle CI and Gitops based approaches.
-I am extremely proud that I had the opportunity to work with the https://gravitee.io Team, a World Class Team of Software Engineers, from which i deeply learned about many topics.
-I also there learned a lot about what is, and what brings, cybernetics in the real cloud industry world.
-In particular, it is there that i started working on Kubenetes Operators.
+I completely re-designed I re-implemented the whole Gravitee CI CD, migrating from Jenkins to Circle CI on the way.
+I today am a top expert about Circle CI and git based CI/CD.
+I am extremely proud that I had the opportunity to work with the https://gravitee.io Team, a World Class Team of Software Engineers, with which I deeply learned about many topics.
+I also there learned a lot about what cybernetics is in the real cloud industry world.
+In particular, it is there that I started working on Kubernetes Operators.

-• Full design, implementation, and migration of the whole of the Gravitee CICD System.
-In particular, I had to design and implement a very unique CICD component, using NodeJS, TypeScript, RxJS, a component to orchestrate Pipeline executions in a multi git repository context, bringing scalability and removing Single Points of Failures.
+• Design, implement, and migrate of the whole of the Gravitee CI/CD System.
+I designed and implemented a very unique CI/CD component, using NodeJS, TypeScript, RxJS, to orchestrate Circle CI Pipeline executions, for the Gravitee Release process (dozens of git repositories): bringing scalability, and removing Single Points of Failures.

-• Implementation of all standard operations using pure infra as code of gravitee hosted offers (deployment, backup, restore, upgrades, downgrades, cloud provider migrations, etc.).
+• Automation of all standard operations of Gravitee, for hosted offers (deployment, backup, restore, upgrades, downgrades, etc).

-• Design of hosted saas offers fo the Gravitee API Gateway,
+• Design of saas offer fo the Gravitee API Gateway,

 • Design of best architecture practices for Gravitee API Gateway users.